-- ➤ Redevelopment of the Water Lane Site will create a mix of building forms and sizes to reflect the existing townscape character of the Conservation Area - ➤ Building heights will be between two and three storeys - ➤ Exceptions could be permitted but this must be supported by full and justifiable urban design reasons - ➤ Highest building density should generally remain fronting St. Mary's Street and Lower Bar, becoming gradually less dense towards Water Lane - ➤ Building must establish and take advantage of a direct relationship within the adjacent Victoria Park; they must present an attractive and active frontage to the park and in association with works to the highway to establish a direct and visual relationship with the park - ➤ Architectural detailing should be based on the existing historic material and designed to maintain local character and distinctiveness - ➤ Building materials must reflect the immediate surrounds of the Conservation Area - ➤ Development must preserve and work with key views, particularly to St. Nicholas' church - ➤ Development will establish new and improved links both physical and visual between Victoria Park and Newport High Street - ➤ Identify and retain all buildings of merit - ➤ Create a residentially focused mixed use development, including affordable housing - ➤ Development must provide valuable foreground views of St. Nicholas' Church when viewed from the East.
-In particular recognizing the important of providing an appropriate roofscape to buildings - ➤ Improve Water Lane as a safe and attractive pedestrian environment, reducing the impact of both moving and parked vehicles on the townscape
+- Redevelopment of the Water Lane site must be in a manner that that compliments and enhances the Conservation Area.
+The composition of buildings and spaces must reflect the appearance and form of the original burgage plots and the use of traditional materials. - Redevelopment of the Water Lane Site will create a mix of building forms and sizes to reflect the existing townscape character of the Conservation Area - > Building heights will be between two and three storeys - Exceptions could be permitted but this must be supported by full and justifiable urban design reasons - Highest building density should generally remain fronting St. Mary's Street and Lower Bar, becoming gradually less dense towards Water Lane - Building must establish and take advantage of a direct relationship within the adjacent Victoria Park; they must present an attractive and active frontage to the park and in association with works to the highway to establish a direct and visual relationship with the park - Architectural detailing should be based on the existing historic material and designed to maintain local character and distinctiveness - Building materials must reflect the immediate surrounds of the Conservation Area - Development must preserve and work with key views, particularly to St. Nicholas' church - Development will establish new and improved links both physical and visual between Victoria Park and Newport High Street - ▶ Identify and retain all buildings of significance. - Create a residentially focused mixed use development, including affordable housing - Development must take advantage of and enhance valuable views to and from the site by capturing the historic character of Newport and include its land mark buildings. - Development must provide valuable foreground views of St. Nicholas' Church when viewed from the East.
+In particular recognizing the important of providing an appropriate roof scape to buildings

+- Improve Water Lane as a safe and attractive pedestrian environment, reducing the impact of both moving and parked vehicles on the townscape - Prior to any development of the Water Lane site an archeological survey must be undertaken and the results recorded and any finds returned for exhibition.

-This policy conforms to Telford & Wrekin Local Plan Policy SP2 Newport, BE1 Design Criteria, BE4 Listed Buildings, BE5 Conservation Areas, BE6 Buildings of Local Interest and Policies CS6 Newport, SC8 Regeneration, SC14 Cultural, Historic and Built Environment and CS15 Urban Design in the Telford & Wrekin Local Development Framework (1st December 2007) Core Strategy and Saved Policies from The Wrekin Local Plan (27th September 2007).
+This policy conforms to the emerging Telford & Wrekin Local Plan Policy SP2 Newport, BE1 Design Criteria, BE4 Listed Buildings, BE5 Conservation Areas, BE6 Buildings of Local Interest and the Telford & Wrekin (2007) policies CS6, CS8, CS14, CS15 and Saved Policies of the Wrekin Local Plan (2000) and the Shropshire and Telford & Wrekin Joint Structure Plan (2002).